Disclosure:

 Resource Allocation

-As I said earlier, server resources are one of the main differences between a Shared hosting and a VPS web server.
+As I mentioned earlier, server resources are one of the main differences between shared hosting and a VPS.

 Shared hosting often comes with resource limitations that might negatively impact website performance and business growth.
 If you exceed the resources allocated to your server, your web host might temporarily suspend your website.

-For example, Namecheap’s entry-level Shared hosting plan gives you access to 20 GB of SSD storage space with a maximum of 3 websites.
-HostGator allows 10GB for its Hatchling shared hosting plan and 1 website.
+For example, Namecheap’s entry-level Shared hosting plan gives you 20 GB of SSD storage and supports up to 3 websites.
+HostGator provides 10GB for its Hatchling shared hosting plan and 1 website.

 If you’re hosting a small website with low traffic, this hosting specification is perfect for you.

 Web hosts put these limitations in place since all the websites on the same Shared hosting server need to share equal resources.
-This ensures each website gets adequate hosting resources and no one website deprives the other of bandwidth, CPU, or RAM usage.
+This ensures each website receives adequate hosting resources and that no website deprives the others of bandwidth, CPU, or RAM.

 On the other hand, a VPS server allocates more resources to each website on its physical server, which is split into several isolated servers.

-Namecheap’s entry-level VPS plan offers 2 Cores, 40 GB SSD RAID 10, 2 GB RAM, and 1000 GB of bandwidth data transferable.
+Namecheap’s entry-level VPS plan offers 2 Cores, 40 GB SSD RAID 10, 2 GB RAM, and 1000 GB of transferable bandwidth.

 Namecheap VPS Plan and price

-Namecheap allows you to subscribe to a monthly, quarterly, or annual VPS hosting plan.
+Namecheap offers a monthly, quarterly, or annual subscription on its VPS hosting plan.

-Hostinger KVM1 VPS hosting plan offers 1vCPU, 4 GB RAM, 50 GB NVme disk space, and 1 TB bandwidth.
+Hostinger KVM1 VPS hosting plan offers 1 vCPU, 4 GB RAM, 50 GB NVMe storage, and 1 TB bandwidth.

 Hostinger VPS plan and price

 These are entry-level VPS plans for both web hosts.
-Higher-tier hosting plans offer more resources and hosting features like a dedicated IP address, full root access and OS of choice, malware scanner, and automated weekly backup.
+Higher-tier hosting plans offer more resources and features, such as a dedicated IP address, full root access and OS of choice, malware scanner, and automated weekly backups.

 Hosting Price